 The Company accounted for the distribution in accordance with IFRS 17, Distribution of Non-Cash Assets to Owners, which required the assets being distributed to be recognized at fair value.
 The Company used significant judgement related to the fair value measurement of assets and liabilities distributed pursuant to the Arrangement.
 The estimates required management to exercise judgement concerning valuation approaches and methods, estimates of future cash flows, and discount rates.
-The distribution amount being the fair value of Viemed of \$93,290,000 was set up as a distribution liability with a corresponding charge to deficit and accumulated comprehensive income (loss).
+The distribution amount being the fair value of Viemed of \$93,290 was set up as a distribution liability with a corresponding charge to deficit and accumulated comprehensive income (loss).

-The assets and liabilities which were distributed to the Company's shareholders in connection with the spin-off of Viemed on December 21, 2017 pursuant to the Arrangement comprised of cash of \$7,856,000, accounts receivable of \$11,811,000, prepaid and other assets of \$2,829,000, property and equipment of \$27,323,000, intangibles of \$18,761,000, goodwill of \$18,005,000 accounts payable and accrued liabilities of \$8,390,000 and capital lease payables of \$6,608,000.
-Total carrying value of net assets distributed on spin off was \$71,587,000.
-A net gain of \$21,509,000 was recorded on the spin-out after taking into account transaction expenses.
+The assets and liabilities which were distributed to the Company's shareholders in connection with the spin-off of Viemed on December 21, 2017 pursuant to the Arrangement comprised of cash of \$7,856, accounts receivable of \$11,811, prepaid and other assets of \$2,829, property and equipment of \$27,323, intangibles of \$18,761, goodwill of \$18,005 accounts payable and accrued liabilities of \$8,390 and capital lease payables of \$6,608.
+Total carrying value of net assets distributed on spin off was \$71,587.
+A net gain of \$21,509 was recorded on the spin-out during 2018 after considering transaction expenses.